Techlm77/LinuxPlay/README.md

-# LinuxPlay – A Fast Remote Desktop for Linux
+# LinuxPlay – A Fast, Fully Open-Source Remote Desktop for Linux

-LinuxPlay is a lightweight, low-latency, open-source remote desktop solution for Linux.
-It provides seamless video streaming and full keyboard/mouse control with ultra-low latency, making it a great alternative to VNC or Parsec (which lacks proper Linux support).
-No accounts, no cloud, 100% local and private.
+LinuxPlay is a lightweight, low-latency, fully open-source remote desktop solution designed specifically for Linux.
+It provides seamless video streaming and full keyboard/mouse control with ultra-low latency, making it a superior alternative to VNC and other traditional remote desktop solutions.
+LinuxPlay is 100% local and private – no accounts, no cloud dependency, just pure performance.

 ## Features

-- Ultra-low latency using UDP multicast for real-time streaming
+- **Ultra-low latency** using UDP multicast for real-time streaming
-- Full keyboard and mouse support, including function keys and modifiers
+- **Full keyboard and mouse support**, including function keys and modifiers
-- Adaptive bitrate streaming to adjust quality based on network conditions
+- **Adaptive bitrate streaming** to optimize quality based on network conditions
-- Local only, no cloud dependency or account requirements
+- **Completely local and private** – no third-party servers, no cloud accounts
-- Hardware-accelerated encoding and decoding for better performance
+- **Hardware-accelerated encoding and decoding** for maximum performance
-- Fully open-source and customizable
+- **Fully open-source** and customizable to fit your needs
+- **Clipboard sharing** between the client and host

 ## Installation